Making the Belgrade Accessible

 Drop Off Point

 Patrons with limited mobility who are arriving by car can gain access to a drop-off point via Upper Well Street at the top of Belgrade Square, outside Bella Italia.
 The point is marked by stainless steel bollards.
 You can view a photo of the drop off point in the image gallery on the left hand side of this page.
+You can also take a virtual tour of the theatre, including the drop off point.

 The drop-off point is about 20m / 66ft from the B2 entrance and has a dropped kerb and a ramp that will give patrons easy access to the theatre entrance.
 Parking is not permitted in this area.